How to Choose an AI Consultant for Your UK Manufacturing Business (Without Getting Burned)

 Solution looking for a problem.
 This is the opposite.
 A consultant comes in wanting to build a specific type of AI system, and they squeeze your business into that shape.
 You didn't need a natural language model; they came with a natural language model, so that's what you get.

 No adoption because behaviour change is hard.
 The system is deployed.
 Your reps are supposed to use it.
 They don't.
 Why?
 Because it means changing how they work.
 It requires new training.
 It requires new tools.
 It's a friction point in their day.
 They go back to the old way.
 The project dies quietly.
+McKinsey's B2B sales-tech research is unambiguous on this — across nine sales tools deployed, only two end up consistently used by the entire sales force.

 No measurement framework.
 You deploy something.
 You don't measure the impact.
 A month later, you can't tell if it's working.
 No data.
 No conversation.
 The project fades.